absd2/fullstack-login/README.md

 The scheme below can give you an overall idea about how communication flows between all parts.
 ![Scheme](scheme.png)

+## Response codes
+Every time you send a request to the server, you'll get a JSON response code for your request.
+The response codes start with **1** if you were trying to login or **2** if you were trying to sign up.
+#### Login
+You can get two different response codes from the server if you try to login, these are:
+- **100**: if your credentials were authenticaded.
+- **101**: if your credentials were **NOT** authenticated.
+#### Signup
+While signing up, you'll be able to receive three response codes from the server, these are:
+- **200**: if your signup was made sucessfully.
+- **201**: if any error happened while trying to add you in the database.
+- **202**: if you have already signed up before.

 ## How to run
 You can run the server normally with **NodeJS** by using:
 ```